A theory of locally impenetrable elastic tubes: Conclusion and future work

 We derived a theory of elastic tubes with the constraint of local impenetrability actively enforced.
 We started with the local impenetrability constraint \eqref{eq:det_F} on the full 3D deformation, and reduced it to an inequality constraint on the Frenet curvature of the base curve (or centerline) of the tube.

-Equations governing the equilibria of a locally impenetrable elatic tube were derived from the extremization of a functional augmented with the local impenetrability constraint.
-The resulting equations revealed that under general loading, the impenetrability constraint activates at a point where the Frenet curvature reaches the upper cap, and spreads into a finite region of constant Frenet curvature (the active region), as the loading progresses.
-The extent and location of the active region is unknown apriori, and is computed as part of the solution.
+Equations governing equilibria of a locally impenetrable elastic tube were derived from the extremization of a functional augmented with the local impenetrability constraint.
+The resulting equations revealed that under general loading, the impenetrability constraint activates at a point where the Frenet curvature reaches the upper bound, and spreads into a finite region of constant Frenet curvature (the active region) as the loading progresses.
+The extent and location of the active region are unknown \emph{a priori} and are computed as part of the solution.
 The active region exhibits a constitutive behavior that is qualitatively different from the inactive regions.
 Therefore, a deformed configuration of a locally impenetrable elastic tube can also be thought of as comprising two ``phases'', each with its own constitutive relation.
-The jump conditions connecting the two phases are also delivered by the variational principle.
+The jump conditions connecting the two phases are also delivered from the variational principle.

-Our analysis further shows that the standard conserved quantities from the Kirchhoff rod theory persist along the full length of the tube, even though the inactive and active regions display qualitatively distinct constitutive behavior.
+Our analysis further shows that the standard integrals of Kirchhoff rod theory persist along the full length of the tube, even though the inactive and active regions display qualitatively distinct constitutive behavior.

 We illustrated our theory using three examples where standard Kirchhoff theory results in solutions with extremely high curvatures, leading to local penetration of the material of the tube.
-The first was a fully flexible tube hanging under self-weight, where local impenetrability constraint delivered considerably different shapes when compared to standard catenary solutions.
-More interestingly, the active regions in this case leads to the generation of bending moment and shear resistance which are otherwise absent in the inactive regions.
-Next we show using an example of an extremely soft elastic tube hanging under self-weight that even though bending elasticity may lower the peak curvatures, thus avoiding local penetration, the local impenetrability constraint may become active in certain regimes.
+The first was a fully flexible tube hanging under self-weight, where the local impenetrability constraint delivered considerably different shapes when compared to standard catenary solutions.
+More interestingly, the active regions in this case lead to the generation of bending moment and shear resistance, which are otherwise absent in the inactive regions.
+Next, we showed, using an example of an extremely soft elastic tube hanging under self-weight, that even though bending elasticity may lower the peak curvatures, thus avoiding local penetration, the local impenetrability constraint may become active in certain regimes.